Andrew Hamilton (lawyer): Later career

 On May 12, 1732, Thomas Penn, John Penn and Richard Penn, as the proprietors of Pennsylvania, signed an order to create a commission.
-This order was directed to prominent figures in colonial Pennsylvania and Philadelphia, including Hamilton, as well as Governor Gordon, Isaac Norris, Samuel Preston, and James Logan, Esquires, and to the gentlemen James Steel and Robert Charles.
+This order was directed to prominent figures in the colonial Province of Pennsylvania and Philadelphia, including Hamilton, as well as Governor Gordon, Isaac Norris, Samuel Preston, and James Logan, Esquires, and to the gentlemen James Steel and Robert Charles.
 The commission, which was to be made up of at least three or more of these individuals, was given full power on behalf of the proprietors for the "running, marking, and laying out" of any boundary between Pennsylvania and Maryland.
 This was in accordance to the agreement signed between the Penn brothers and Charles Calvert, 5th Baron Baltimore on May 10, 1732.

 From 1736 to his death in 1741, Hamilton was the mentor of young Benjamin Chew, who later became Attorney General and Chief Justice of Pennsylvania.
 Hamilton was for many years a trustee of the general loan-office, the province's agency for issuing paper money.
 In 1737 he was appointed judge of the vice-admiralty court by Deputy Governor George Thomas, the only office he held at the time of his death.

 Independence Hall

-By the Spring of 1729 the citizens of Philadelphia were petitioning to erect a state house.
+By Spring 1729, the citizens of Philadelphia were petitioning to erect a state house.
 A sum of two thousand pounds was raised for the proposal.
 Andrew Hamilton, along with Thomas Lawrence and John Kearsley, were appointed to a committee to decide upon plans for the building, select a site for construction, and hire contractors.
 Hamilton, in company with his son-in-law, William Allen, purchased the ground now known as Independence Square, whereon to erect "a suitable building" to be used as a legislative hall.
 Prior to 1729, the assembly met in a private residence.

-Andrew Hamilton is often credited for the design of Independence Hall (then known as the Pennsylvania State House).
+Hamilton is often credited for the design of Independence Hall in Philadelphia, which was then known as the Pennsylvania State House.
 It is more likely that his designs were for initial planning and that he did not create the final plans.
 Beginning in 1732, Edmund Woolley was responsible for the final design and construction of the Pennsylvania State House, a project that employed Woolley and his apprentices well into the 1750s.
 The statehouse was not completed until after Hamilton's death, and the conveyance of the land to the province was made by his son and son-in-law.

-Bush Hill, The Woodlands, and Lancaster County, PA
+Bush Hill, The Woodlands, and Lancaster County

 For his legal work formalizing William Penn's will in London from 1724 to 1726, Hamilton was awarded land in 1726 and 1729 by the Pennsylvania proprietors; William Penn's widow Hannah Penn and sons, Richard Penn, Thomas Penn, and John Penn.
 Hamilton also took this time to purchase from Stephen Jackson a portion of land from the Springettsburg Manor.
 These gifts and purchases added up to 153 acres of land, for which Hamilton received a patent in 1734.